Book Review: The End of Irish Catholicism? by Fr Vincent Twomey, SVD

 The book begins auspiciously with a critique of Irish Catholic identity.
 While this tradition certainly merits critical scrutiny, the reader is soon dissatisfied with the author’s subjective penchant.
 Fr Twomey bemoans the “identification of Irish and Catholic” and attributes the Church’s ‘collapse’ in Ireland to this dubious fusion.
 Secularization in Ireland reflects a pan-western phenomenon and the author’s insular tendency to examine Irish social trends in isolation is provokingly simplistic.
 Indeed, an intolerable exceptionalism marinates the entire book and detracts from objective analysis.
 Even if such a nationalist conflation had never existed in the popular mindset, it is unreasonable to suppose that Ireland would have been unique among all western countries in resisting the strongly secularizing force of modern culture.
 When this book was published in 2003, after more than a decade of public scandal, weekly Mass attendance stood sturdily at 50%, an exceptionally high figure by European standards.
 Fr Twomey does not consider that the process of secularization in Ireland occurred at a slower pace than in any other comparable Catholic society in western Europe.
 Far from inducing its demise, it seems eminently plausible that the convergence of religious and national identity in Ireland actually tended to buffer the Church from the full impact of a secularizing society.

 For any discerning observer, the appalling revelations of sexual and physical abuse by Catholic clergy and religious are a much more obvious factor in the Church’s decomposition.
 The reader will therefore be astonished to find that a book purporting to explain the crisis in Irish Catholicism almost entirely fails to intrude on this awkward but conspicuous elephant in the room.
-Roy Foster, Professor of Irish History at Oxford University, has taken Fr Twomey to task for this omission:
+Fr Twomey has been taken to task for this omission by Roy Foster, Professor of Irish History at Oxford University:

 It is striking, indeed semi-miraculous, that in a book by the editor of the Irish Theological Quarterly published in 2003 and called The End of Irish Catholicism?, there is much about the dangers of the liberal agenda and not a single word about scandals.